 Eponi hobbyhorses are made for active use, but with correct care you can extend the life of your hobbyhorse, and keep it as beautiful as the day it was bought.
-Properly maintained, your hobbyhorse will be as good as new for many decades!
+Properly maintained, you will have a friend for life!

 Keep your horse indoors or otherwise a dry place.
 If you leave it outdoors for extended periods of time, cover it with a blanket.
 Leaving it exposed to sunlight will eventually fade the colors, as with all textiles.

-Hitting, squeezing, throwing, and pulling a hobbyhorse will move the stuffing, change the shape of the horse and weaken the stiching.
+Hitting, squeezing, throwing, and pulling a hobbyhorse will move the stuffing, change the shape of the horse and weaken the stitching.
 The best place to grab and hold a hobbyhorse is by its stick.
-Especially avoid lifting by the ears, as it loosens the stitces and the ears might eventually come off.
+Especially avoid lifting by the ears, as it loosens the stitches and the ears might eventually come off.

 Avoid getting your horse wet.
 If the horse gets wet all the way through, it might start growing mold.
 Getting moist from small rain won't damage your horse, but getting completely wet, especially repeatedly, might make the colorings fade.
 If you take you horse outside and suspect rain, it's best to protect it with a blanket.
 If your horse gets wet, dry it carefully with a towel or paper (tap, don't rub) and let it air dry in a warm place.